What are Electronic Signatures?

 The Dawn of Digital Trust

-Electronic signatures have been around in some form since the early days of the internet and digital technology.
-The introduction of HTTPS (HyperText Transfer Protocol Secure) by Netscape Communications in 1994 was a milestone, as it incorporated cryptography and paved the way for secure digital transactions, including electronic signatures.
+Electronic signatures have existed in some shape or form since the early days of the internet and digital technology.
+The introduction of HTTPS (HyperText Transfer Protocol Secure) by Netscape Communications in 1994 was a pivotal moment, as it incorporated cryptography and laid the foundation for secure digital transactions, including electronic signatures.

 Legislation: Catching Up with Technology